instaloader/instaloader/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve 🤕
+labels: bug

 ---